snigo/color/README.md

 #### Descriptor object parsing options

-Parses color based on descriptor object provided.
+Parses color based on the descriptor object provided.
 Needless to mention that in this case parsing speed will be a bit faster, so if you know values this approach is more preferable.
-Values of descriptor object can either strings or numbers (strings will slightly affect parsing speed).
-Alpha value in descriptor object is optional and defaults to 1.
+Values of the descriptor object can either strings or numbers (strings will slightly affect parsing speed).
+Alpha value in the descriptor object is optional and defaults to 1.

 ```js